hexlet-basics/exercises-javascript/modules/45-logic/28-logical-negation/en/EXERCISE.md

 1. Write a function, `isPalindrome()`, to check if a word is a palindrome.
-A palindrome is a word that reads the same backwards as it does forwards.
+A palindrome is a word that reads the same backwards as it does forward.

     ```javascript
     isPalindrome('refer'); // true